FireLies/Felix/README.md

 # Felix
-This funcion will perform a deletion of contents from file(s) without removing the file
+This function will perform a deletion of contents from file(s) without removing the file

 Usage:  felix [-Extension] [-Path]